Luis Guzman

 Luis Guzman in the series "Miami Vice"

-In the future, the actor did not shy away from the image of the "bad guy".
-He was often offered corresponding roles due to his memorable "villainous" appearance.
-But even in the images of "bad guys", he added humanity, skillfully balancing between aggression and humor.
+Moving forward, the actor didn't shy away from playing the "bad guy."
+He was often cast in similar roles thanks to his memorable "villainous" look.
+But even as the "bad guy," he brought humanity to his characters, expertly balancing aggression with humor.

 Luis Guzman in the movie "Crocodile Dundee II"